Not one to dwell on the negative, it’s time to let you all in on the products I wouldn’t buy again and why they didn’t work for me.

-I’d loved Garnier’s Original Micellar Water for ages and raved all about it just here.
+I’ve loved Garnier’s cheap-as-chips micellar waters for as long as I can remember and must have worked my way through umpteen bottles of the original version.
 However when I discovered their new oil infused version I realised I was missing out.
 Ultimately one of the best cleansers I have ever used it’s super hydrating and nourishing to dry skin whereas the original version was a little drying.
-The original is great for normal skin, if you have skin needing something a little more try the oil version instead.
+The original is great for normal skin.
+If you have skin needing something a little more hydrating try the oil version instead.
+Not so much a disappointing product, more like an upgrade.

 Bobbi Brown’s Long Wear Even Finish Foundation was expensive and disappointing.
 It clung to all dry patches, was difficult to blend and offered poor coverage.
 Check reviews before investing, this is one foundation which I’ve only used a handful of times and every time it has let me down.